-Grants are intended to promote the free movement of researchers across disciplines and countries.
-Applicants are encouraged to look at the Royal Society’s strategic objectives, in order to be able to demonstrate how their research might further these general goals, but applications will be judged on the strength of their academic content in history of science and related disciplines.
-Special consideration will be given to topics that were of interest to Professor Jardine, including (but not limited to) 17th century studies.
+Grants are intended to encourage the free movement of researchers across disciplines and countries and to stimulate academics studying intellectual history to consider science in their research.
+Applicants are encouraged to look at the Royal Society’s strategic objectives, in order to be able to demonstrate how their research might further these general goals, but applications will be judged on the strength of their academic content in intellectual history, history of science and related disciplines.
+Special consideration will be given to topics that were of interest to Professor Jardine, notably in 17th century studies.

-Funds for a contribution towards subsistence can be requested for research visits to the Royal Society Library in London; for travel expenses to London in order to conduct this research; and for travel expenses to other places in order to strengthen applicant’s knowledge and academic networks.
+Funds for a contribution towards subsistence can be requested for lengthy research visits to the Royal Society Library in London; for travel expenses to London in order to conduct this research; and for international travel expenses for short visits.

 Applicants must be either:

 PhD students are encouraged to apply, but are advised to begin with smaller, exploratory visit travel grants (see below), before submitting a larger proposal especially if their research is at an early stage of development.

 All activities must be on a subject combining the humanities and the natural sciences.
 This includes, but is not limited to: intellectual history, cultural history, history of science, philosophy of science, history of art, and historical geography.
 The scheme places special emphasis on Early Modern science and European networks of the period.

 UK and international applications are welcomed.
 Scholars based in non-UK organisations are required to incorporate research at The Royal Society as part of any proposal.

 Both UK and international applicants applying for subsistence grants for extended research trips (1-3 months) must incorporate research at the Royal Society collections as part of their proposal.

 Before applying please make sure that you meet the full eligibility requirements explained more fully in the scheme notes (PDF).